-To put it very simply, collagen molecules are simply too large to penetrate the skin.
-Therefore any topical products claiming to boost collagen production in skin are just going to leave collagen molecules on top of it and won’t actually penetrate it and make any impact on your collagen production.
+Collagen molecules are simply too large to penetrate the skin.
+Therefore any topical products claiming to boost collagen production in skin are just going to leave collagen molecules on top of it and without penetrating it and making any impact on your collagen production.

-This leaves us with a question.
-How do we restore levels of collagen?
 There is a number of differing opinions, ranging from those claiming a finite amount of collagen in our bodies to those supporting the ability of our bodies to produce collagen again.
-While our body indeed is capable to produce collagen, this building process requires a number of building blocks whose consumption should be subject to careful supervision and guidance of a qualified nutritionist.
+In addition, digestive and cardiovascular systems and their interactions still remain unclear and inconclusive.
+While our body has a capability to produce collagen, this building process requires a number of building blocks whose consumption should be carefully supervised under the guidance of a qualified nutritionist.

-Vitamin C, or absorbic acid is absolutely essential to synthesis of lysine and proline amino acids – building blocks that make up collagen.
-Vitamin C also acts as a stabilisator of the collagen molecule once it has been formed.
-It can either be taken as a supplement, or via a balanced diet rich in dark leafy vegetables, like kale, broccoli and spinach.
+Vitamin C, or absorbic acid is essential to synthesis of lycine, glycine and proline amino acids – building blocks that make up collagen.
+Vitamin C also acts as a stabilisator of the crosslinks of collagen mollecule.
+Vitamin C can either be taken as a supplement, or via a balanced diet rich in dark leafy vegetables, like kale, broccoli and spinach.
 Contrary to the popular belief, oranges (53mg/100g) contain significantly lower amount of vitamins C compared to kale (120mg/100g) or broccoli (90mg/100g).

 Iron, Zinc and Copper are all key in production of collagen.
 However its intake needs to be carefully monitored, as overconsumption of either may cause mineral poisoning.
 In addition, absorption of some minerals is only possible when combined with specific vitamins or foods taken simultaneously: